 The target for number of general liability claims is a 10 percent reduction from a five-year average.
 In an effort to achieve this target, the focus needs to be on our most common claims.
-Year to date for 2017, the top three claims types are attributed to potholes, chipseal and mowing operations.
+For 2017, the top three claims types are attributed to potholes, chipseal and mowing operations.